chocolay/chocolay.github.io/_posts/2018-10-19-journeys-to-failure.markdown

 title:  Journeys to Failure
 date:   2018-10-19 15:01:35 +0300
 image:  journey-failure.png
-tags:   Sankey Table Visualization Practical
+tags:   Sankey, Table, Visualization, Practical
 ---

 Large military organizations track everything!
 Records are kept regarding deficiencies in operation at all levels.
 Given the shear amount of information across a branch of the military, there needs to be a visual summary of where, who, what, why, etc to look for patterns and places to improve.